Blackboard Online Test Best Practices for teachers and supporting staff

 • If the test is copied from another Blackboard Course using “Course Copy” feature, check both “Adaptive Release” and “Adaptive Release: Advanced”.
 The outdated Adaptive Release rules from the source course would be copied to the destination course as well.
 Remove outdated rules.

 10. By default, grades for automatically graded tests are shown to students after their submissions.
-If you do not want to show grades and/or feedback:

 • Hide Grade Columns (including the “Total” column, and any other related calculated columns) from students in Grade Center (Blackboard Help: Can I control when students see their grades and feedback?).
 You should then see a pink symbol that indicates the column is hidden from students.
 For example: